PauseAI/pauseai-website/src/posts/xrisk.md

 ## Even a perfectly aligned superintelligence is dangerous in the wrong hands

-So we haven't solved the alignment problem, but let's play with the thought that we did.
+So we haven't solved the alignment problem, but let's imagine what might happen if we did.
 Imagine that a superintelligent AI is built, and it does exactly what the operator wants it to do.
 In that case, the operator would have unimaginable power.
 A superintelligence could be used to create new weapons, hack all computers and manipulate humanity.